Puberty is the series of changes our bodies and brains go through as we grow to become sexually mature adults.

 Apart from general growth spurts, major things we can see from the outside include:

-- Growing armpit and pubic hair
+- We grow armpit, facial and pubic hair

 Unfortunately, we also get: